krunchyMonkey/life-api/README.md

 - **Phase 3**: Enterprise DDD architecture with 8x memory optimization ✅
 - **Phase 4**: Modern, accessible frontend with performance optimizations ✅
 - **Phase 5**: Professional documentation suitable for technical evaluation ✅
+- **Phase 6**: Advanced UI decomposition with 25+ components and enterprise performance patterns ✅

-This evolution story demonstrates that **10+ years of experience** shows not just in the final architecture, but in the **disciplined approach to getting there** - knowing when to start simple, when to refactor, when to optimize, and when to document.
+This evolution story demonstrates that **10+ years of experience** shows not just in the final architecture, but in the **disciplined approach to getting there** - knowing when to start simple, when to refactor, when to optimize, when to decompose, and when to document.

 ### **Technical Leadership & Backend Architecture Mastery (10+ Years)**
 - ✅ **Enterprise Architecture Design**: Complex domain modeling with proper aggregate boundaries and business logic encapsulation